M.S. Thesis Defense, Exam, and Filing Instructions (Plan I) (Updated: September 28, 2023)

 - A defendable copy of your thesis should be sent to your committee members at least three weeks in advance of their defense date.

-- Please email your announcement at least 2 weeks prior to your examination date in a word document and a pdf to firstname.lastname@example.org and copy email@example.com.
-We will send out the announcement to your graduate program and post to Happenings one (1) week prior to your examination date.
+- Please create your defense flyer announcement and submit it at least 2 weeks prior to your examination date.
+We will post your seminar announcement to the campus Event Calendar, and send out the announcement to your graduate program one (1) week prior to your examination date.
+Click here for available flyer templates.

 - Defense Date